 - Ensures that this required ADA language is put on promotional materials: "If you require an accommodation for effective communication (ASL interpreting/CART captioning, alternative media formats, etc.) to fully participate in this event, please contact [name of AC] at [contact information phone number and email] with as much advance notice as possible and at least 7-10 days in advance of the event."

 - Needs to gather the necessary contact and event information from anyone who requests the accommodation, and submit and Communications Request (CR) for direct communications services.

-- If you are going to post the/a recorded remote event on a public-facing website, it must be captioned.
+- Captioning Pre-Recorded Events; Posting Pre-recorded and Post-production Recordings: If you are going to post the/a recorded remote event on a public-facing website, it must be captioned.
 And if you have a public-facing site with previously embedded videos without captioning, you must caption it prior to posting.
 There are options for how to do this captioning, and you can explore those on UCOP's website accessibility website and UC Berkeley's web access page.
-If you would like our office to connect you to our professional third party captioning vendor to execute this task, you can contact our office cia the website communications request portal.
+For information about how to add closed captions to video content please visit the UC Berkeley web access page and the UCOP page.
+You can also contact our Captioning vendor Aberdeen’s post-production service .
+Aberdeen is a vendor in the Berkeley financial system and your unit can enter into a business relationship for their services.
 Also, because many departments and offices have years of uncaptioned recorded events on their public facing websites, you should have language on your landing page stating: "If you require captioning to access a pre-recorded event on our site, please contact [name of webmaster] at [contact information phone number and email].
 Please expect 7-10 days for captioning to be provided."
 If a captioning request is received, your department should use the professional third party captioning vendor.
-You can contact our office via the website communications request portal.
-We will connect them to our remote captioning service provider who will caption the recorded event.
+Our campus vendor Aberdeen provides post-production captioning services called AberCap.
+Please visit their website and learn more about how they can assist you in adding closed captions to your video content.